 - Prepare briefs and pretrial motions to file with the court to eliminate surprises at trial.

-- Take the case to trial, which is usually a bench trial with the judge and not a jury trial.
+- Take the case to trial, usually a bench trial with the judge, not a jury trial.

 - Review and analyze the verdict to determine if either side has grounds to appeal the verdict.